-Loss of agricultural land is one of the negative impacts of the proposed project since 1 acres of land is suitable land for commercial agriculture.
+Loss of agricultural land is one of the negative impacts of the proposed project since 2 acres of land is suitable land for commercial agriculture.
 Agriculture is a major economic land use that earns the country foreign exchange in addition to feeding the population.
 The options available include that of the proponent investing elsewhere in agriculture assuming there is suitable land available elsewhere.
-On a policy level, the government should provide incentives for farmers elsewhere to produce more by providing an enabling environment, the right mechanisms, technology and inputs.
+On a policy level, the government should provide incentives for farmers elsewhere to produce more by providing the right mechanisms, technology and inputs.

-Consultation and Public participation was extensive and none of the respondents raised an objection to the project.
-Due to the ongoing guidelines on Covid-19 and particularly in the wake of the devastating 3rd wave, a large meeting was not possible so the target was representatives of the 'Nyumba kumi' representatives, opinion leaders and the business community which is a fair representation of the larger community and stakeholders.
-A meeting was held to that effect and matters discussed are represented in the minutes.
-Generally, the significant impacts of such developments are the respective pressure they exert on the infrastructure due to failure of the central and county governments upgrade the same accordingly through various respective agencies/departments/parastatals, using funds raised through various taxes and infrastructure development levy charged on developers/proponents.
+Public participation was extensive and none of the respondents raised an objection to the project.
+Generally, the significant impacts of such developments are the respective pressure they exert on the infrastructure due to failure of the central and local governments upgrade the same accordingly through various respective agencies/departments/parastatals, using funds raised through various taxes and infrastructure development levy charged on developers/proponents.
 The implementation of these is long overdue and the buck stops at the government and or implementing agencies.